ankitkpandey1/uringcore/ARCHITECTURE.md

 - **SQPOLL Mode with Fallback**: When available (`CAP_SYS_ADMIN` or kernel 5.12+), SQPOLL enables the kernel to poll the submission queue autonomously, eliminating `io_uring_enter` syscalls on the submission path.
 The implementation gracefully degrades to batched submission when SQPOLL is unavailable.

-- **eventfd Integration**: Rather than Python polling the completion queue, the Rust core drains CQEs and signals completion availability to Python by writing to an `eventfd` that the Python loop monitors.
+- **eventfd Integration**: Rather than Python polling the completion queue, the Rust core drains CQEs and signals completion availability to Python by writing to an `eventfd` that the Python loop monitors. **Note:** The kernel does not write to this eventfd; the Rust core is solely responsible for signaling.
 The Python event loop waits on this single file descriptor, maintaining compatibility with asyncio's selector-based architecture while receiving io_uring completions.
 Selectors are retained only as a compatibility surface; they are not authoritative for correctness — the Rust completion stream is the source of truth.

 - **RECV_MULTI Kernel Maturity**: Advanced features such as `RECV_MULTI` reach best performance and stability on kernel versions 5.19+ (and 6.x); earlier kernels may provide reduced functionality.